-Other betting opportunities worth a mention are Chelsea half time/full time at 4/11, total goals over 3.5 8/11, win to nil 4/6, first to be the highest scoring half 13/8, against the even money of the second and both teams to score at 6/5, with ‘no’ deemed more likely at 8/13.
+Other betting opportunities worth a mention are Chelsea half time/full time at 4/11, total goals over 3.5 8/11, win to nil 4/6, first to be the highest-scoring half 13/8, against the even money of the second and both teams to score at 6/5, with ‘no’ deemed more likely at 8/13.

 Rangers – Rapid Vienna

 Rangers made a storming start to their campaign when getting a draw away to Villarreal.
-The Ibrox side were up against it for most of the evening and the La Liga giants could’ve been, and probably should’ve been, three or four up by half-time, but the Scots took their chances and even had a late opportunity to win it.
+The Ibrox side was up against it for most of the evening and the La Liga giants could’ve been, and probably should’ve been, three or four up by half-time, but the Scots took their chances and even had a late opportunity to win it.

-On reflection, a draw was a very kind result but no one in Steven Gerrard’s crew were complaining as they held onto their unbeaten run in the competition.
+On reflection, a draw was a very kind result but no one in Steven Gerrard’s crew was complaining as they held onto their unbeaten run in the competition.
 They now take part in their first home match as European nights return to Govan.
 It promises to be a special occasion, regardless of the result.

-Rapid Vienna are the group leaders after banking a surprise win over Spartak Moscow.
+Rapid Vienna is the group leaders after banking a surprise win over Spartak Moscow.
 Move onto six points in Scotland and they’ll be in the driving seat for qualification, even at this early stage.
 They’ll head into the match confident too, looking to expose Gerrard’s lack of experience as a manager.
 Easier said than done, but there’s no doubting they are a very capable side.